 Without an import business license, you will not be able to get through the customs clearance.
-Regardless of the how small, or how big your shipments are, you will have to apply for this special license before importing goods to Indonesia.
+Regardless of how small, or how big your shipments are, you will have to apply for this special license before importing goods to Indonesia.

 You really do not want to wait until the last minute to know all about the import license requirements.
 Plus, you have to know in advance of what business import license suits your business and how you should go about getting one.